ManojGowda27/MissionWired_take-home_DE/test/test_Readme.md

 ## **Overview**

-This repository contains the test suite to validate the ETL pipeline for the MissionWired Data Engineer exercise.
+This folder contains the test suite to validate the ETL pipeline for the Data Engineer exercise.
 The tests are written using **Pytest** and are designed to ensure that the different stages of the ETL process (Extraction, Transformation, Loading) work correctly.

 ### **Key Tests:**
 1. **Data Loading**: Verifies that the CSV files are loaded correctly, and the schema matches the expected structure.